forknaan/ClashRoyale/readme.txt

     2. There is the collision of characters, how they are to move when colliding with other objects.
-        - Doing various checks to ensure no collisions, and if so then move character relative to their location on the map (Un-implemented as of MVP)
+        - Doing various checks to ensure no collisions, and if so then move character relative to their location on the map

     3. The various different attack methods of each card, from splash damage, to long range firing of projectiles, to instantaneous damage dealing.
-    (Implemented as of MVP)

     4. The AI the player will be playing at and how to manage its difficulty
-        - I plan on countering this issue by trying to write down my reasoning of how to play, as if I am the AI, to create a more advanced AI to play against
-    (partially implemented as of MVP)

-    (Bonus)
+    5. Overall, the use of countless classes and each item having its own animations and movement, adds to the total complexity of the program.

+    (Bonus - Unimplemented)
-    5. Implementing Local Multiplayer via Socket.
+    6. Implementing Local Multiplayer via Socket.
         - I plan on doing this by first adding a loading screen for waiting for connections and jsut mapping the connected user as enemy and just translating their moves to the user.
-    (Un-implemented as of MVP)

 Timeline Plan:
     Deadlines: